8 Reasons That Discourage Filipinos From Starting Own Business

-While many entrepreneurs are visionaries with locked in mindset to drive success to the business, they can also suffer from tunnel vision.
-They may lack passion for managing resources such as business partners and employees.
+While many entrepreneurs are visionaries with a locked-in mindset to drive success to the business, they can also suffer from tunnel vision.
+They may lack a passion for managing resources such as business partners and employees.
 For those who are riding their vision, this can be a temporary setback that can easily be overshadowed by later success.
-But once employees or suppliers feel shortchanged in the name of rapid growth, their productivity suffers and eventually leave the partnership.
+But once employees or suppliers feel shortchanged in the name of rapid growth, their productivity suffers and eventually leaves the partnership.

 For businesses founded by two or more partners, this can be a contentious affair especially if there is no clear definition of roles besides sharing the title as co-founders.

-There are many challenges businesses will face as they try to establish presence in the Philippines.
+There are many challenges businesses will face as they try to establish a presence in the Philippines.
 While others have managed to get rid of the obstacles, many have failed miserably.
-And as more Filipinos see businesses falter, it adds to the build up of skepticism around the difficult role entrepreneurs play.
+And as more Filipinos see businesses falter, it adds to the build-up of skepticism around the difficult role entrepreneurs play.

 Having these challenges identified is a good first step which should hopefully lead to addressing each of these issues.